-A significant portion of our hiring, new customers and revenue growth in recent quarters has been attributable to our business outside the U.S. Our operations in foreign countries subject us to risks that may increase our costs, impact our financial results, disrupt our operations or make our operations less efficient and require significant management attention.
-These risks include:

-- foreign exchange rate risks, including the recent strengthening of the U.S. dollar which has led to a decrease in our revenue from certain customers and corresponding pressure on our earnings; - uncertainty regarding liability for content or services, including uncertainty as a result of local laws and lack of legal precedent; - loss of revenues if the U.S. or foreign governments impose limitations on doing business with significant current or potential customers; - becoming subject to regulatory oversight; - corporate and personal liability for alleged or actual violations of laws and regulations; - difficulty in staffing, training, developing and managing foreign operations as a result of distance, language, cultural differences, differences in employee/employer relationships or regulations; - theft of intellectual property in high-risk countries where we operate; - difficulties in enforcing contracts, collecting accounts and longer payment cycles in certain countries; - difficulties in transferring funds from, or converting currencies in, certain countries; - managing the costs and processes necessary to comply with export control, sanctions, such as the sanctions imposed in connection with the Russian invasion of Ukraine, anti-corruption, data protection and competition laws and regulations or other regulatory or contractual limitations on our ability to sell or develop our products and services in certain foreign markets; - macroeconomic developments and changes in the labor markets in which we operate; - geopolitical developments, including any that impact our or our customers' ability to operate in or deliver content to a country; - other circumstances outside of our control such as trade disputes, political unrest, the imposition of sanctions, export controls, warfare, military or armed conflict, such as the Russian invasion of Ukraine, terrorist attacks, public health emergencies such as the COVID-19 pandemic, energy crises and natural disasters that could disrupt our ability to provide services or limit customer purchases of them; - reliance on one or more channel partners over which we have limited control or influence on a day-to-day basis; and - potentially adverse tax consequences.
+A significant portion of our hiring, new customers and revenue growth in recent quarters has been attributable to our business outside the U.S. Our operations in foreign international countries subject us to risks that may increase our costs, impact our financial results, disrupt our operations or make our operations less efficient and require significant management attention.
+These risks include: foreign exchange rate risks; uncertainty regarding liability for content or services, including uncertainty as a result of local laws and lack of legal precedent; loss of revenues if the U.S. or foreign international governments impose limitations on doing business with significant current or potential customers; difficulty in staffing, training, developing and managing foreign international operations as a result of distance, language, cultural differences, differences in employee/employer relationships or regulations; theft of intellectual property in high-risk countries where we operate; difficulties in enforcing contracts, collecting accounts and longer payment cycles in certain countries; difficulties in transferring funds from, or converting currencies in, certain countries; managing the costs and processes necessary to comply with export control, sanctions, such as the sanctions imposed in connection with the Russian invasion of Ukraine, anti-corruption, data protection, cybersecurity and competition laws and regulations or other regulatory or contractual limitations on our ability to sell or develop our products and services in certain foreign international markets; macroeconomic developments and changes in the labor markets in which we operate; geopolitical developments, including any that impact our or our customers' ability to operate in or deliver content to a country; other circumstances outside of our control such as trade disputes, political unrest, warfare, military or armed conflict, such as the Russian invasion of Ukraine and the ongoing Israel-Hamas War, terrorist attacks, public health emergencies, energy crises and natural disasters that could disrupt our ability to provide services or limit customer purchases of them.